QualiSystemsLab/colony-cli/README.md

 **NOTE**

-If you are not it git-enabled folder of your blueprint repo and haven't set --branch/--commit arguments tool will validate blueprint with name "MyBlueprint" from branch currently attached to your Colony space
+If you are not it git-enabled folder of your blueprint repo and haven't set --branch/--commit arguments tool will validate blueprint with name "MyBlueprint" from branch currently attached to your Colony space.

 ---